 We’re reaching the point in our house where we’re finally trying to slowly upgrade the “we’ll-just-put-this-here- for-now-since-we-just-moved-in” phenomenon that happens when you unpack and just toss things anywhere (yes, we are just getting to this phase after over a year and a half of living here, haha).
 So we finally decided to address this old mirror that used to hang in our first house’s den, which we then popped above our fireplace mantel with a tiny finishing nail the first week we moved in.
 Why do we need to address it?
 Because it gotz to go.
 Why does it gotz to go?
 Because it’s way too small!
 Comically small.
 Here’s an older shot of it almost straight on.
 See how weensy he is?
 Poor guy.

-We had always meant to get something bigger and upgrade, but the rest of the kitchen kept us pretty busy and then it was onto some bedroom tweaks and some master bath upgrades and the deck so our little fireplace mirror dodged getting the boot for a while.
+We had always meant to get something bigger and upgrade, but the rest of the kitchen kept us pretty busy and then it was onto some bedroom tweaks and some bathroom upgrades and the deck so our little fireplace mirror dodged getting the boot for a while.
 Not the real boot (we’ll find another spot for him) but just the above-the-fireplace boot because we wanted something bigger to:

 - reflect more light